-To comparison operates Gjøvik Station, the railroad station of my town, only eight trains a day.
+To a comparison operates Gjøvik Station, the railroad station of my town, only eight trains a day.
 Tokyo Station serves this number of trains in less than four minutes!

 The Japanese are poor in English but very polite, and if you can point to the name of where you are going they will most likely follow you to the train, even if it takes 10 minutes of their precious time.